SemanticMatter/ci-cd/docs/workflows/ci_tests.md

 ### Run `pylint` & `safety`

+!!! warning "Deprecation notice"
+    The `pylint` and `safety` jobs are deprecated in favor of using [`pre-commit`](https://pre-commit.com) hooks and the dedicated [safety GitHub Action](https://docs.safetycli.com/safety-docs/installation/github-actions).
+    This job will be removed in a future version.

 Run the [`pylint`](https://pylint.pycqa.org/) and/or [`safety`](https://github.com/pyupio/safety) tools.

 The `pylint` tool can be run in different ways.